Combined Fermentation Score Explained

 - High: 6.8 – 10.0

-These categories help you spot trends over time and identify which foods or situations lead to increased fermentation.
+These ranges help you spot trends over time and see which foods or other factors can lead to higher fermentation.

-- Some users with consistently high background methane levels find that hydrogen spikes are more closely linked to symptoms like bloating or discomfort.
+- Some people naturally have higher baseline methane levels.
+In these cases, hydrogen spikes may be more closely linked to symptoms like bloating or discomfort.

-- On challenge days, it's generally fine to proceed even if your methane is elevated, as long as your hydrogen score is low.
-This helps ensure that the data from the challenge is still meaningful and not confounded by active fermentation.
+- On challenge days, it’s usually fine to continue even if your methane is elevated, as long as your hydrogen score is low.
+The challenge data will still be meaningful and not disrupted by ongoing fermentation.

 Thank you!